Zortress Side Effects

 Generic Name: everolimus

-Note: This document contains side effect information about everolimus.
-Some of the dosage forms listed on this page may not apply to the brand name Zortress.
+Note: This page contains side effects data for the generic drug everolimus.
+It is possible that some of the dosage forms included below may not apply to the brand name Zortress.

 For the Consumer